tsmith4014/expense_report/README.md

 ### Prerequisites

-- Oracle Cloud Instance access with the provided key (`selfs.key`).
 - SSH access to the Oracle Instance.
+I will add terraform code to create the instance in the future but for now spin up either an Ubuntu or Oracle Linux 8 instance.
+Below we are assuming Oracle Linux 8 and using yum package manager but if you are using Ubuntu you will need to use apt-get package manager.

 ### Initial Steps